' A life without adventure is likely to be unsatisfactory. A life without limits on adventure is likely to be short. ' - Bertrand Russell

 1. What are generic risk assessments?

-- The main aim of these Generic Risk Assessments is to help raise overall safety standards on educational visits.
+- The main aim of these Generic Risk Assessments is to help raise overall safety standards on educational/offsite visits

-- They aim to fulfil the Local Authorityís legal responsibility to provide employees with relevant written risk assessments.
+- They aim to fulfil the Local Authority’s legal responsibility to provide employees with relevant written risk assessments

 2. How can generic risk assessments for educational visits help?